Who Is Liable for Your Slip and Fall Accident?

 The next issue to determine is what caused your slip and fall accident.
 Property owners have a duty to keep their properties in reasonably safe conditions.
 If they fail to do so, and that failure results in injury, they can be held liable for the resulting losses.
 Some examples of slip and fall hazards that would generally impart liability to the person or party responsible for the maintenance of the property include:

 Exposed electrical wiring

 Always Have Your Case Reviewed by an Attorney

 At this point, you may think, “I slipped on a wet floor in a supermarket.
 I should be able to recover, right?”
 While you may be correct, it is not that simple.
 The question that always needs to be addressed is whether the party responsible for the maintenance of the property acted “reasonably” in the circumstances.
 For example, a reasonable grocer would probably clean a liquid spill within an hour of it occurring—or at least put up signs warning people about the hazard.
 On the other hand, no grocer would be able to clean a spill the moment it occurred (assuming that they did not see it happen).
 Because of these issues, it is important for all slip and fall victims to have an attorney review their cases as soon as possible.

 Slip and fall accidents often leave people with serious injuries that require emergency medical treatment, rehabilitative care, and result in a significant amount of lost income.
-To discuss your options with a New London, Connecticut, slip and fall attorney, call Polito & Associates today at (860) 447-3300 or send us an email through our online contact form.
+To discuss your options with a New London, Connecticut, slip and fall attorney, call Polito & Harrington today at (860) 447-3300 or send us an email through our online contact form.